Hurts rallies No. 1 Alabama to 35-28 win over No. 4 Georgia

-ATLANTA (AP) - In a dramatic twist on last season's national championship game, Jalen Hurts came off the bench to pass for one touchdown and run for another in the fourth quarter, rallying No. 1 Alabama to a 35-28 win over No. 4 Georgia for the Southeastern Conference title Saturday.
+Hurts threw for one touchdown and ran for another with just over a minute to go, rallying No. 1 Alabama to a 35-28 victory over No. 4 Georgia in the Southeastern Conference championship game.
+It was a stunning twist on the scenario that played out less than 11 months earlier on the very same field.

+"I've probably never been more proud of a player than Jalen," coach Nick Saban said.

+If they had pitched this script to Hollywood, it would've been laughed out of the room for being too implausible.
+In last season's national title game at Mercedes-Benz Stadium, between these same two teams, Tua Tagovailoa replaced an ineffective Hurts at the start of the second half with Alabama trailing Georgia 13-0.
+The replacement threw three touchdown passes, including a 41-yarder in overtime that gave the Tide a stunning 26-23 victory.

+Tagovailoa won the starting job outright heading into this season and performed brilliantly before Saturday, throwing 36 touchdown passes with only two interceptions.

-Heisman Trophy favorite Tua Tagovailoa had to be helped off the field with just over 11 minutes remaining after one of his own linemen stepped on the quarterback's right ankle as he attempted to throw.
+Finally, with just over 11 minutes remaining, Tagovailoa went down for good after one of his own linemen stepped on his right foot as he attempted to throw.

+Enter Hurts, who posted a 26-2 record as the starter before Tagovailoa claimed the job.

 After Georgia (11-2, No. 4 CFP) was stuffed on a fake punt near midfield , Hurts took matters into his own hands for the winning score.
 Spotting an opening up the middle, he took off on a 15-yard TD run with 1:04 remaining .

-This was a reversal of the storyline from last season's national title game, when Tagovailoa replaced an ineffective Hurts at the start of the second half with Alabama trailing Georgia 13-0.
-The replacement threw three touchdown passes, including a 41-yarder in overtime that gave the Tide a stunning 26-23 victory.

-Tagovailoa won the starting job in preseason practice and performed brilliantly during the regular season, throwing 36 touchdown passes with only two interceptions.

-This time, it was Hurts who bailed out the Crimson Tide.
-When he trotted off the field after the winning TD, Tagovailoa was one of the first ones to greet him on the sideline .
+He spoke loud and clear against the Bulldogs.
+And when he trotted off the field after the winning TD, Tagovailoa was one of the first teammates to greet him.
 Afterward, they stood side-by-side on the podium in the middle of the field while Alabama received its SEC championship trophy.

+"When he went into the game," linebacker Mack Wilson said, "I was telling Dylan Moses, 'Man, it's like deja vu.'
+I was like, 'Watch him go in and bring us back and win the game.'
+I knew he was going to do that and I'm pretty sure everybody else did, too."

 Georgia can make a pretty good case for the playoff, too, but the Bulldogs will likely get left out.
-Big 12 champion Oklahoma avenged its only loss by beating Texas, and No. 6 Ohio State still had a chance to make its case in the Big Ten title game.
+Big 12 champion Oklahoma (12-1) avenged its only loss by beating Texas, and Ohio State (12-1) knocked off Northwestern in the Big Ten title game.

 This was another galling loss for Saban's former assistant, Kirby Smart.
 He's quickly built Georgia into a national powerhouse, but he keeps coming up short against his ex-boss.

-For the second time in about 11 months, the Bulldogs squandered a double-digit lead to the Crimson Tide.
+For the second time in less than a year, the Bulldogs squandered a double-digit lead to the Crimson Tide.
 While this one didn't end with the suddenness of that national title game, it hurt just as bad.
-They had had another chance to knock off the team that had been No. 1 in the polls all season, a team that has built perhaps the greatest rivalry in college football history.
+The Bulldogs had another chance to knock off the team that had been No. 1 in the polls all season, a team that has built perhaps the greatest dynasty in college football history.

 "With a team like that, you've got to be able to put them way because they keep hanging on," Georgia tight end Isaac Nauta said.
 "They've been doing it for a lot of years."